Rethinking industry – shaping the future!

 T7 Park – zero-emission and digitized industrial park

-The second T7 development phase (2025.2035) aims to develop a futuristic industrial park.
+The second T7 development phase (2029-2033) aims to develop a futuristic industrial park.
 Here, the textile and apparel industry will develop and produce products under zero-emission conditions and CO2 neutrality.
 Within the park, innovative production facilities as well as other branches of textile companies are to be located.
 Also, sustainable textile start-ups are also to find a place here.
+The T7 Park is to be developed in the Mönchengladbach urban area.
+The feasibility of the project on a selected site is being investigated in a preliminary study.

 Participate – Become part of the textile production of tomorrow